ghbrown/xmpl/man/xmpl.1.md

 # DESCRIPTION
 **xmpl** provides access to common and example usage of commands

+One or more examples (each with numbered header) are given for each command; each example contains an explanation of the example in words followed by the command(s) on an indented line.

 # OPTIONS
 **-h**, **--help**
 : Displays the help message